lorenzodejong/next-sanity-image/README.md

 #### sanityClient: [`SanityClient`](https://www.npmjs.com/package/@sanity/client)

-Pass in a configured instance of the SanityClient, used for building the URL using the the [@sanity/image-url builder](https://www.npmjs.com/package/@sanity/image-url).
+Pass in a configured instance of the SanityClient, used for building the URL using the [@sanity/image-url builder](https://www.npmjs.com/package/@sanity/image-url).

 #### image: [`SanityImageSource`](https://www.npmjs.com/package/@sanity/image-url#imagesource)